qtumproject/documents/en/updateqtum/README.md

   Voila! you've updated Qtum to the latest version available!

 ## Update Qtum on Linux

+Here's a video on how to update your Qtum wallet [https://www.youtube.com/watch?v=58CL-c6ZQKw](https://www.youtube.com/watch?v=58CL-c6ZQKw) - you can use this document as support for the video.

 In this example, we're running a 0.17.6 Qtum wallet version on Linux, it is outdated and won't be part of the hardfork, (we need to update ASAP).